As a reminder, the FreshWater Catalogue (aka SSIFWC) is about

 - gathering data on island freshwater in support of island-wide water resource quantification; and

 - supporting the development of island area(s) watershed stewardship.

 Our expanding field and “office” project volunteer group have collected reconnaissance and scouting data in more than 40 of the island’s watersheds, with some 20 routine sampling sites in 15 of these.
 We now have over 1700 freshwater-related field measurements across the island.
 See our online SSIWFC webmap for details.

 Field volunteers are working within small (incipient) “Watershed Stewardship” groups, as local “StreamCatchers,” or as reconnaissance scouts for new sites and watershed areas, gathering a variety of data, including:

-- creek "on/off” status
+- creek(s) "on/off” status

-- creek flow rates
+- creek(s) flow rates and/or levels

-- water chemistry (Ph, temperature and conductivity)
+- freshwater chemistry (pH, temperature and conductivity)

 A 2019 SSI Foundation grant has allowed us to purchase additional equipment to support field flow and chemistry measurement work.
 We have joined and contributed to the Canadian Water Rangers – WorldWildlifeFund (WWF) “Canadian Watersheds Data Deficit" project and have been working on building relationships with other Canadian freshwater stewardship groups via the Canadian FreshWater Alliance.